First of all, think about bringing a friend!

 You’ll need waterproof gear that is suitable for several hours wear and warm gloves (at least for the night section when it is likely to become chilly).

-A hi-viz top is highly recommended for the night sections.
+A hi-viz top is pretty essential for the night sections.

 You will be able to eat as you go around but after dark food becomes harder to find.
 You will want to stock up for the night sections after Malmesbury.

 Audaxers also refill their water bottles at every available opportunity.
 Dehydration happens surprisingly quickly even on cold and wet rides and can turn a tough cycling challenge into an unbearable torment.

 There is always plenty of great advice to be found on the Audax section of Yet Another Cycling Forum or the Audax UK Facebook page and you can contact the organisers of London Wales London if you have any particularly tricky questions.

 But your best teacher will be to do a few other rides first – check out the calendar section of the Audax UK website for events near you.
 Other experienced Audaxers are always willing to dispense advice and encouragement and they tend to congregate on the road!

 We don’t offer a bag drop service – you’d be home before your bag!
-But you can leave a bag at the start to be looked after during the day – details will be sent with your joining information.
+But you can leave a bag at the start to be looked after during the day – details will be sent with your joining information (if it has anything valuable in it we’ll probably flog it on Ebay).